 It was one of the many times a day I spoke negatively to myself.
-No wonder we didn’t like each other.
-That negative self-talk is a slow poison that will make you sick.
+No wonder we didn’t like each other – myself and I. That negative self-talk is a slow poison that will make you sick.

 I decided to log onto my Facebook while I was waiting.
 I wanted to see my sisters one last time.
 I wanted to see a few old friends.